 The appeal made to Lord Kelvin's scientific theories, by this speaker, as weapons to brandish against the Theosophical philosophy, (about which the speaker evidently knows nothing), is amusing.
 The vision of orthodoxy using unorthodox missiles to "settle" something, induces the belief that the theological arsenal needs replenishing.
 Will the pulpit become the rostrum of scientific theories which have proven themselves as mutable and variable as the winds?
 But the statement that Theosophy "is in direct defiance of modern science, . . . that no life is possible without preceding life," etc., is ludicrously inapt, as that doctrine is one of the fundamental tenets of Theosophy.
-Theosophy, likewise, postulates and affirms as a matter of course, "that the whole universe testifies to dently the reverend Doctor, but it is axiomatic in saying that "no life is possible without preceding life," and back of, beyond, behind, within the essence of this Demiurge, or Designer, lies the infinite mystery of infinitely self-conscious Being, concerning which all human speculation is futile, and all intellectual penetration is vain.
+Theosophy, likewise, postulates and affirms as a matter of course, "that the whole universe testifies to the existence of an all-powerful Theorophy is designer"-as the Demiurge; nor No 'Ism does it stop there, as does evidently the reverend Doctor, but it is axiomatic in saying that "no life is possible without preceding life," and back of, beyond, behind, within the essence of this Demiurge, or Designer, lies the INFINITE MYSTERY OF INFINITELY SELFconscious Being, concerning which all human specu-LATION IS FUTILE, AND ALL INTELLECTUAL PENETRATION IS VAIN.
 Hence the Theosophical refusal to recognize the personal God of the Monotheists, as being a blasphemy on the Infinite.